WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "Evolutionary AWS Lambda functions with hexagonal architecture" -> Meh

-- "Reliable scalability: How Amazon.com scales in the cloud" -> Meth
+- "Reliable scalability: How Amazon.com scales in the cloud" -> Meh